Chris Wilkinson (architect): Career

 Wilkinson's 2001 work on the Magna Science Adventure Centre in Rotherham, won the firm a RIBA Stirling Prize.
 The work was considered a post-industrial design aiming to reimagine huge and redundant steelworks within large industrial buildings.
 Similarly, his work on the Gateshead Millennium Bridge across the Tyne, also called as "blinking bridge" had two giant parabolic arcs, one for pedestrian movement and the other supporting it and rotating on an axis is considered an icon of the region's riverside regeneration program.
 The firm won their second Stirling prize in 2002 for this work, making it the only firm to win the award in back-to-back years.
 Around this time, Wilkinson and his firm took up international projects including the Guangzhou International Finance Center a skyscraper in Guangzhou in China, and the Gardens by the Bay, an urban nature park in Singapore.
 Both of these projects won RIBA's Lubetkin international prize in 2012 and 2013.

 Some of his other projects included the Mary Rose Museum, Liverpool Arena and Convention Centre, Waterfront Museum Swansea, Forum Project at University of Exeter, the new Earth Sciences building at Oxford University, and the Crown Sydney Hotel.
 In 2018, his firm was commissioned by the Marylebone Cricket Club to redesign the Compton and Edrich stands at Lord's Cricket Ground, which was completed in 2021.
-Earlier, in 2015, Wilkinson was commissioned to redevelop Victorian-era industrial gasholders in Kings Cross, London into modern residential apartments and office spaces, in what was then one of the largest regeneration projects in Europe.
+Earlier, in 2015, Wilkinson was commissioned to redevelop Victorian-era industrial gasholders in King's Cross, London into modern residential apartments and office spaces, in what was then one of the largest regeneration projects in Europe.
 Wilkinson said that the project built on an idea of a watch, with the gasholders' interlocking cylinders resembling the watch's movement mechanism with cogs and gears.
 Wilkinson and his firm were also commissioned to redevelop the Battersea Power Station into a mixed office, retail, and residential space.
 The project is expected to open in 2022 and include Apple's UK headquarters amongst others.

 Wilkinson was elected to the Royal Academy of Arts in 2006, granted an Honorary Fellowship of the American Institute of Architecture in 2007, and was appointed an Officer of the Order of the British Empire in the Millennium Honours List for his contribution to architecture.
 He became a Commissioner of English Heritage in 2007 having previously been a member of the English Heritage/ Commission for Architecture and the Built Environment Urban Panel.

 In addition to his practice work, Wilkinson won awards for his work with art and design.
 In 1996, he was named designer of the year by both the Design Council and FX.
 His publications include Supersheds, an exploration of the history and evolution of large-volume universal spaces.
 His sketchbooks that documented his thinking and design process were exhibited at the Royal Academy in 2015.
 Wilkinson painted, working with acrylic paints.